Preserve your documents

 - have they finished their useful life as “active” documents?

-We also welcome gifts of printed material, photographs, theses and research notes.
+We also welcome gifts of printed material, photographs and theses.

 Gift or deposit?